DKER2/SC1015-Mini-Project/README.md

 **Our Dataset:** [Formula 1 World Championship (1950 - 2023)](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) \
 **Our Question:**
-- Which driver will finish in the top position in the Driver’s Championship at the end of the season?
-- Whether or not a driver have potential to become a top F1 driver?
+Which driver will finish in the top position in the Driver’s Championship at the end of the season and which of the new drivers have the potential to become a top F1 driver?

 **Description**: Within the dataset for Formula 1, there are several CSV files, each of which stores a distinct piece of information related to the sport.
 These files include circuits.csv, results.csv, and drivers.csv etc. The dataset is frequently updated and contains data spanning from 1950 to the present day.